PsychLover/Final-year-project/Dimer Spectra/README.md

 I would like to thank my colleague, Miss Susie Petri, for the calibration curve calculation and plotting.

 It was clarified afterwards that the LC-MS signals for the dimer are actually 260.7 and 282.3 shown at the 'Dimer LC-MS Screening Spectra.pdf' file, not 260.1 and 320.1 shown at the dissertation.

+The raw data contains other types of product spectra not shown by the 2 PDF files.